2024 LCA CONFERENCE CALL FOR PROGRAMS

 Program Proposal Guidelines

 - Persons in all area of the counseling profession are invited to submit a program proposal.

 - The lead presenter of the presentation must hold a master’s degree or above in a mental health field.
 Students may join their professor in the presentation but may not be the lead presenter (unless the student is professional seeking a doctorate).
 The Lead Presenter (Professor) is responsible for the content of the session and must be part of the session; no more than a total of four presenters.

 - A presenter may not participate in more than two presentations.

 - All presenters must be members of LCA.
 PROSPECTIVE PRESENTERS MUST BE MEMBERS AT THE TIME THE PROPOSAL IS SUBMITTED.
 (In special situations, this requirement may be waived by the LCA leadership)

 - All presenters must register and pay for conference (at the least the day of their presentation).
 Presenters are responsible for all travel travel expenses

 - Presenters must check in at the LCA Presenter Registration Table to obtain their Registration Packet and a Presenter’s Badge.

 - The lead presenter is responsible for signing the Presenter Contract, contacting all co-presenters and for all details of the submission.

 - Audio-Visual Equipment: LCA will provide screens, microphone, extension cords and power strips in each meeting room.
 LCA will also provide a projector for each room.
 The projectors are quipped with a VGA and a HDMI Cord—if a presenter is using a Mac product, adapters should be brought by the presenter.
 If the hotel charges for internet use, Presenters wishing to have the use of the internet must make those arrangements with the hotel.
-Internet is provided at the 2017 conference.
+Internet is provided at the 2018 conference.
 LCA does not provide any other equipment (this includes clickers for the projectors) Please plan to bring any other equipment that you need.
-Presenters may rent their equipment from the conference site or they are may bring their own equipment.
+Presenters may rent their equipment from the conference site or they may bring their own equipment.

 - Tablets, I-pads, ext. do not operate with projectors.
 Please be sure that you have a laptop available for your presentation; LCA will not provide laptops.